will1410/cataloging-training/original-cataloging/adding-a-brief-record.md

 [For more information about adding items, click here](../title-already-exists/adding-an-item.md)

-If you are uncomfortable creating a new record, contact nexpresshelp@nekls.org
+If you are uncomfortable creating a new record, contact Next Search Cataloghelp@nekls.org